Newsletter 31, April 2012

 Put like that, there doesn't seem to be a lot going for low calorie/low fat diets, does there?
 Read more about the tricks to successful weight loss in 'Why Can't I Lose Weight - the Real Reasons Diets Fail and What to Do About It'.

-New Recipes in the Low Carb / Low GI Cookbook
+New Recipes in The Low Carb is Easy Cookbook

-For those of our readers who are subscribers to the Low Carb / Low GI Cookbook, two new recipes have just been released: Family Blackberry Crumble (4-24) and Meatballs in Tomato Sauce (6-30).
+For those of our readers who are subscribers to The Low Carb is Easy Cookbook, two new recipes have just been released: Family Blackberry Crumble (4-24) and Meatballs in Tomato Sauce (6-30).
 You will find these recipes already in your Cookbook next time you log in.

 Your Successes, Requests and Questions